cmang/durdraw/readme.md

 ## INSTALLATION:

 * Copy the file "durdraw" to a nice place like /usr/local/bin/ or ~/bin/
-* Copy the file "durhelp.dur" to /usr/local/share/durdraw/ or ~/.dur/
+* Copy the file "durhelp.dur" to /usr/local/share/durdraw/ or ~/.dur/ or /usr/share/durdraw

 ## OPTIONAL INSTALLATION:

 For animated GIF export, install Ansilove and make sure it is is in your path.

-If you are using Linux/X11 and want IBM-PC ANSI art support:
+(Recommended)

+If you want to try making animated ANSI art with durdraw, you need a terminal and font that supports ASCII encoding and IBM's Code Page 437.
+You can find fonts in the "extras" directory for this purpose.

+Note that ANSI art character support is experimental.

+In Linux/X11, here is one way to set that up:

 * Install mrxvt
 * Install vga.pcf by copying it to /usr/share/fonts/X11/misc and then running these commands:
     $ mkfontdir /usr/share/fonts/X11/misc/
     $ xset fp rehash
-* Give mrxvt IBM-PC colors and font settings by copying the contents of Xdefaults into your own ~/.Xdefaults file.
+* Give mrxvt IBM-PC colors by copying the contents of Xdefaults into your own ~/.Xdefaults file.
 You can create ~/.Xdefaults if it does not exist.
+* Launch mrxvt with: mrxvt -fn vga -bg black -fg grey

 If you are using macOS or MacOS X and want IBM-PC ANSI art support in Terminal.app: